neptune-ai/docs/docs/logging-and-managing-experiment-results/logging-experiment-data.rst

 What you can log
 ----------------
-Neptune support numerous types of data that you can log to the experiment.
+Neptune supports numerous types of data that you can log to the experiment.
 Here, you can find all of them listed and described:

 * :ref:`Metrics <logging-experiment-data-metrics>`
 * :ref:`Parameters <logging-experiment-data-parameters>`